-Compliance with the MFMA implementation requirements have been substantially adhered to through the following activities:
+Compliance with the MFMA implementation requirements have been adhered to through the following activities:

-1. In-year reporting
+1. In- year reporting

-Section S71 Reporting to National Treasury in electronic format was fully complied with on a monthly basis.
+Section S71 Reporting to National Treasury in electronic format was fully complied with monthly.

 2. Internship programme

 The Municipality is participating in the Municipal Financial Management Internship programme and has employed 5 interns that have undergone training in various divisions of the Budget and Treasury Services Department.